Closures of K-orbits in the flag variety for U(p,q): Preliminaries

 We will need a formula for the dimension of the orbit ${\mathcal O}_{\gamma}$ corresponding to the clan $\gamma=(c_1,\ldots,c_n)$ \cite[2.3]{Y}.
 Set $d_{p,q}:=\frac{1}{2}(p(p-1) + q(q-1))$.
 Then $\dim{\mathcal O}_\gamma$ is given by

 In particular, the closed orbits all have the same dimension $d_{p,q}$.

-We conclude this section by recalling and slightly generalizing the well-known derived functor module construction on the level of $K$-orbits.
+We conclude this section by recalling the well-known derived functor module construction on the level of $K$-orbits.
 For this purpose let $G$ be any complex reductive group and $K$ its fixed points under an involution $\theta$.
 Let $Q$ be any $\theta$-stable parabolic subgroup of $G$, containing the $\theta$-stable Borel subgroup $B$.
 If $\mathfrak q$ is the Lie algebra of $Q$, then the orbit $K\cdot\mathfrak q$ identifies with a closed orbit in the partial flag variety $G/Q$ \cite[2.5]{RS}.
 Its preimage $\pi^{-1}(K\cdot{\mathfrak q})$ in $G/B$ under the natural projection $\pi:G/B\rightarrow G/Q$ is the support of a derived functor module; we call the open orbit in this preimage a derived functor orbit \cite[\S1]{Tr}.
 Its closure fibers smoothly via $\pi$ over $K\cdot\mathfrak q$ with fiber the flag variety $Q/B$ of $Q$ (which may be identified with the flag variety of any Levi factor of $Q$), so it is smooth.
-More generally, let ${\mathcal O}_Q$ be any $K$-orbit in $G/Q$ with smooth closure $\bar{\mathcal O}_Q$.
-The preimage $\pi^{-1}(\bar{\mathcal O}_Q)$ fibers smoothly over $\bar{\mathcal O}_Q$ with fiber $Q/B$, so is again smooth.
-We also call the open orbit $\mathcal O$ in this preimage a derived functor orbit; to avoid trivialities, we assume that $Q\ne B$ in the more general setting, unless ${\mathcal O}_B$ is already closed in $G/B$.
-(Thus closed orbits in $G/B$ are also called derived functor orbits.)
+The clan of a derived functor orbit is obtained by concatenating the clans of the open orbits in the flag varieties of $\theta$-stable Levi subgroups; a typical example is $(1,2,3,+,+,3,2,1,+,-,4,-,4)$.